Irrelon/ForerunnerDB/readme.md

 * Always check unit tests are running and passing
 * Create new tests when you add or modify functionality that is not currently under test coverage
+* Make sure you document your code with JSDoc comments

 # iOS Version
 You may notice in the repo that there is an iOS folder containing a version of Forerunner for iOS.
 This project is still at an alpha level and should be considered non-production code, however you are welcome to play around with it and get a feel for what will be available soon.